DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

 The basic idea is that you leave the component as the thing that only presents the data and receives notifications from the user.
 Any logic that is needed goes into an Angular service that is registered with the component using the viewProviders property of the @Component decorator.

+One thing to be careful of here is that you may be tempted, as I have been for a while, to pull the information from the service up into the view.
+The problem with this is that it is not an optimal implementation for change detections.

+The preferred method would be to use the model as it was originally intended and have the service set fields in the presentation layer so that change detection only happens when the data actually changes rather than every time the component is checked simply because your data has to be computed in a property or method every time.

+And while we are discussing change detection, you should also avoid changing the state of your component internally.
+By using OnPush notification, all changes have to come in on an `@Input()` field for the component to know it has to do change detection.
+You can, of course, get around this by using `markForCheck()` but the disadvantage there is that you may force change detection more often than it is actually needed.

+This is why we prefer the smart component/dumb component model.
+It forces many of these issues.
+To do this properly, you'll probably need to create child components so you can take advantage of the `@Input()` fields.

 ### Smart/Dumb

 Broadly speaking, Angular components can be classified as "Smart Components" or "Dumb Components".
 Smart Components get their data form the outside world and pass data out to the outside world.
 In the architecture defined here, that will be from the NgRX store via selectors and into the NgRX store using Actions.